databricks/terraform-provider-databricks/docs/data-sources/group.md

 Data source allows you to pick groups by the following attributes

 * `display_name` - (Required) Display name of the group.
-Group must exist before this resource can be planned.
+The group must exist before this resource can be planned.
 * `recursive` - (Optional) Collect information for all nested groups. *Defaults to true.*

 ## Attribute Reference